akshaydr/python_basics/README.md

 # Introduction to Python:

-This repository contain tutorials to learn Python from scratch.
+This repository contain tutorials to learn Python version 3.6.2.

 # Workflow
 To learn python from scratch, The stepwise workflow i am following is as follows